Sonic-Market/docs/docs/developers/integration-guide/3-querying-expected-output-amount.md

 There is a **view function** that calculates the amountOut you will receive when you input an amountIn into a book.
 Alternatively, you can refer to our **off-chain TypeScript** implementation available in the SDK for additional guidance.

-Below is the interface for getExpectedInput.
+Below is the interface for getExpectedOutput.
 If you want to allow **unlimited slippage**, simply set the limitPrice parameter to **0**.

 ```solidity
 /**